-Numerical details of all simulations are given in Table~\ref{tab1:sim_params}.
-Each simulation is performed in an initially elongated box that co-moves with the solar wind under the expanding-box framework.
-We set the initial box dimensions to $L_{x0}=1$ and $L_{y0}=L_{z0}=0.2$, starting from an anisotropic domain to capture transverse stretching as plasma advects outward.
-We will use expansion factor $a$, rather than time in discussing all results.
-As the system expands, the box elongates in the transverse directions ($L_y$, $L_z$ $\propto a$); by $a=50$, the domain becomes strongly oblate, resembling a pancake-like structure.
+As the system expands, the box elongates in the transverse directions; by $a=50$, the domain becomes strongly oblate, resembling a pancake-like structure.
 At $a=1$, we initialize the background magnetic field ${\bar{\bm B}}$ in the $xy$ plane with $|{\bar{\bm B}}|=1$ and $B_{y,0} < 0$, defining the initial Parker‐spiral angle $\Phi_0$.

 Waves exhibiting nearly constant magnetic-field strength and strong Alfvénic correlation $(\delta \bm B_\perp \propto \delta \bm u_\perp)$ are observed in the solar wind.
 These waves are called spherically polarized because the constant-$|\bm B|$ is preserved in the fluctuations.
 This property can be quantified through